na-na-hi/renget/archive/2f8so.md

 \>There’s a thump when you do so and the sudden lack of a cool set of scales on your back tells you that she’s let her tailblade fall.
 \>It’s about the best moment you have to make a break for it, actually, even if it would mean running through the camp of bandit Izuchi with your cock bobbing about between your legs and an aroused and frustrated Kanna chasing after you.
 \>But that’s not why you set the idea aside.
-\>It’s because of how she places her forelimbs on your own hips, careful not to let the sharp claws touch your skin.
-“Easy,” you murmur.
+\>It’s because of how she places her forelimbs on your own hips, careful not to let the sharp claws touch your skin.%% “Easy,” you murmur.
-\>”Not human,” comes your quiet reply.
+%darkgreen%\>”Not human,” comes your quiet reply.
 “Not soft.”
 \>But Kanna still goes slightly limp as you grind harder against her, just her hips rolling forward to try and bring her closer to you.
 \>”No tease…”
 \>No teasing.